Våra kraftverk i Sverige

 Electrofuels

 Uniper is working to enable large-scale electrofuel production in Sweden.
-We are engaged across the entire value chain, from hydrogen production using renewable electricity, to the capture and transport of biogenic carbon dioxide from the forest industry and bioenergy plants.
-Together with partners, we are building the infrastructure and capacity needed for a new generation of sustainable fuels.
+We are involved across the entire value chain — from renewable hydrogen production and biogenic CO₂ capture to building the infrastructure for sustainable fuels.

 Hydrogen